bastienexertier/httpx-keycloak/README.md

 # Usage

 The library only needs to be setup.
-Once it is done, the authentication will happen behind the usage of httpx.Client, meaning you don't need to change existing code.
+Once it is done, the authentication will happen behind the usage of `httpx.Client`, meaning you shouldn't need to change existing code.

 ## Client Credentials